CUBRID/cubrid-manual/en/sql/tuning.rst

 There are no predicates in the inline-view of the query above.
 If the query transformation doesn't work, the *athlete* table would have been fully scanned and joined before filtering with the condition *a.nation_code = 'KOR'*.

-However, with **Predicate Push**, if the query is transformed as follows, the optimization ensures that only fewer amounts of data are queried.
+However, if the query is transformed as follows by using **Predicate Push**, it can be optimized to reduce the amount of data being queried.

 .. code-block:: sql